 A small group of us used to congregate in "the sandwich hall" which was actually the old, out-of-use school canteen.
 My favourite sandwich filling was cheese and coleslaw, although my Mum used to try and add a different filling each day.
-These included cheese spread, sandwich spread or anything she could find that could be easily spread onto a few slices of Mother's Pride.
+These included cheese spread, sandwich spread or anything she could find that could be easily spread onto a few slices of Mothers Pride.

-Sometimes there was corned beef or Spam which tasted actually half decent with some pickle.
-By the end of the week my Mum was running out of ideas and it always seemed to be a simple jam or lemon curd sandwich on a Friday.
+Sometimes there was corned beef or Spam which actually tasted half decent with some pickle.
+By the end of the week, my Mum was running out of ideas and it always seemed to be a simple jam or lemon curd sandwich on a Friday.

 To accompany my sandwiches there would often be some kind of rectangular, chocolate-covered biscuit such as a Penguin or United bar, with a packet of crisps.
 My parents were often hard-up, so Snaps were a popular choice because they cost just 3p, and I was particularly fond of tomato flavour.
 Sometimes, there was a Tip-Top drink which was like a chemical-laden orange squash that came in a small, crushable plastic carton.
 I was really beginning to miss my primary school days when we used to receive a free mini bottle of milk with a straw.

-I also remember discovering a slice of Christmas cake in my box just before we broke-up for the Easter holidays.
+I also remember discovering a slice of Christmas cake in my box just before we broke up for the Easter holidays.
 It was wrapped in tin foil, so I could sneakily break off small pieces from it to avoid the embarrassment of telling anyone what I was actually eating!

 The Tuck Shop